mlofstrom/architecture-center/docs/guide/architecture-styles/n-tier.md

 - Managing an IaaS application is more work than an application that uses only managed services.
 - It can be difficult to manage network security in a large system.

+## Best practices

+- Use asynchronous messaging to decouple tiers.

+- Cache semi-static data.

+- Autoscale to handle changes in load.

 ## N-tier architecture on virtual machines

 This section describes a recommended N-tier architecture running on VMs.